Prior setup: Before creating dwelling inputs, users need to choose a local folder that will act as their workspace. See Setting up Vulcan Software.

 Preset

-This can be used to select a saved element of that specific type.
+Use Preset to select a saved element of that type.
 Presets can be saved from existing elements using the Element Editor menu.

 Floor picker and floor heights